Cancer Research Society

 Operating grants are the primary means by which the Cancer Research Society supports fundamental, early translational and environment-cancer research activities on all types of cancer, contributing to the advancement of science aimed at preventing, detecting and treating this disease.
 The Cancer Research Society Operating Grants Competition is now open to researchers across Canada.

-- Early translational research, including preclinical research, i.e. before a treatment is brought to a patient, including, for example, cellular or animal models, biomarkers for diagnostics and prognosis, and imaging;
+- Early translational cancer research, including preclinical research cellular or animal models, biomarkers for diagnostics and prognosis and imaging

 - Research studying the environmental causes of cancer including viruses, pollutants, work environment, lifestyle and diet.

-- Health care economics, or any study aiming at measuring the use and costs of the healthcare system;5) Any other type of research not included in the main three funded areas.
+- Health care economics, or any study aiming at measuring the use and costs of the health care system

 All applicants and co-applicants must hold an academic appointment at a Canadian university or accredited institution.